MilanBhattarai77/MilanBhattarai77.github.io/_pages/projects.md

 <span style="font-size: 14px;"><em>(Note: All reports are shortened, for detail reports, simulation files and codes, you can reach out to me !!)</em></span>
 <br>
 ### Thesis Project <br>
-* Grocery Demand Prediction: An Experimental Approach in Everest Engineering College, Nepal.
+* Grocery Demand Prediction.
+<p>Developed a grocery demand prediction model using Exponential Smoothing and ARIMA, optimizing inventory and reducing waste, for my Bachelor's degree major project in IT Engineering at Everest Engineering College.It is used for
+Price and Quantity prediction.</p>
   <a href="https://github.com/MilanBhattarai77/Grocery-Demand-Prediction" target="_blank"> <br>
   Files <br>